specialized806/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-connection-blockers.md

 - (30 / 600) x 100 = 5%
 Common Causes and Mitigations for High WSS Error Rate
 - Web proxy restrictions: web proxies blocking Websocket upgrades can cause upgrade failures, configure web proxies to allow protocol upgrade to websockets
 - Sometimes web proxies might be configured to allow websocket upgrades to specific domains or subdomains.
-In this scenario you might want to configure the web proxy to allow websockets for subdomains in `*.cloud.microsoft`.
+In this scenario, you might want to configure the web proxy to allow websockets for subdomains in `*.cloud.microsoft`.

 ## Using Connection Blockers Page in Microsoft 365 admin center